pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

 In this tutorial, we introduced a new C++ wrapper in TorchInductor to speed up your models with just two lines of code changes.
 We explained the motivation of this new feature and walked through the easy-to-use API to activate this experimental feature.
-We demonstrated the Inductor-generated code using the default python wrapper and the new C++ wrapper on both CPU and GPU to visually showcase the difference between these two wrappers.
+Furthermore, we demonstrated the Inductor-generated code using the default Python wrapper and the new C++ wrapper on both CPU and GPU to visually showcase the difference between these two wrappers.

 This feature is still in prototype stage.
 If you have any feature requests or run into any issues, please file a bug report at `GitHub issues <https://github.com/pytorch/pytorch/issues>`_.